adriannejnner/COVID19-Virtual-Trial-PLOS-Pathogens/README.md

 To simulate the code that creates Figure 4 in the paper run "commands_model_full_and_disease_free_V2" in folder "CODE Figure 4 (Full model simulation)"

 To simulate the code that creates Figure 5 in the paper run "Commands_sensitivity_analysis_V2" to create A and "Commands_sensitivity_analysis_QUALITATIVE_V2" for B-E in folder "CODE Figure 5 (Sensitivity analysis)"

+To simulate the code that creates Figure 6 in the paper run "commands_beta_varying" in the folder "CODE Figure 6 (Beta change)"